ma-tech/MARender/Readme.md

 # MARender

-A simple JavaScript 3D rendering system based on three.js (http://threejs.org/).
+A simple JavaScript 3D rendering system based on
+<a href="http://threejs.org/"> three.js </a>.

 The rendering system is centred around a JavaScript class MARenderer and aimed at simple web-based visualisation of 3D bio-medical datasets,